AHeroicLlama/Mappalachia/Docs/Developer/EditScripts.md

 More regularly updated builds are also available at the [Fallout 76 Datamining Discord](https://discord.com/channels/602253035061903368/824357856958611456).

 ### Launching FO76Edit
 Once in FO76Edit you will be prompted with which ESM to load.
-Select SeventySix.esm and hit OK.
+Select `SeventySix.esm` and hit OK.
 Wait for the message "Background Loader: finished".<br/>
-If your copy of Fallout 76 is not installed with Steam in the default location, launch FO76Edit64.exe with the argument `-D:"your_installation_path\Fallout76\Data"`.
+If your copy of Fallout 76 is not installed with Steam in the default location, instead launch FO76Edit64.exe with the argument `-D:"your_installation_path\Fallout76\Data"`.

 ### Running the export scripts
 Right click on SeventySix.esm in the tree on the left and select 'Apply Script...'.<br/>